A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 (SOUNDBITE OF DOCUMENTARY, "QUEST")

-PRICE: No matter what you believe, I'm over that.
+PRICE: (As himself) No matter what you believe, I'm over that.
 I'm a new man now.
 It's the truth.
 It's the truth.
 I had an addiction.
 I'm over that now.
-If I was the engineer and you was the artist and you kept messing up, I would give you that extra hand.
+If I was the engineer, and you was the artist, and you kept messing up, I would give you that extra hand.
 I would lift out to you because I would know the history we have.
-I know all the time we spent in the studio recording, constantly going in.
+I know all the times we spent in the studio recording, constantly going in.
 I remember that.

 (CROSSTALK)

-RAINEY: And I'm invested in you.
+RAINEY: (As himself) And I'm invested in you.
 I'm not letting my music go out like that no more.

-PRICE: Nobody made more albums.
+PRICE: (As himself) Nobody made more albums.
 Why wouldn't you want to do business with a [expletive] like that?

-RAINEY: But what I'm trying to tell you is how many times I got to give you something before you...
+RAINEY: (As himself) But what I'm trying to tell you is how many times I got to give you something before you...

-PRICE: I had an addiction.
+PRICE: (As himself) I had an addiction.
 I wasn't the same way I was a couple months ago.

 GROSS: OK.
 That was the rapper Price with my guest Quest - Christopher Rainey - who's one of the subjects of the new documentary "Quest."
 So what's your relationship with Price now?
 Are you still working together?